You are currently browsing the monthly archive for March 2011.

 What this meant is that You Did Not Want To Screw Up.

-By the time we got there, we had just enough time to get out of our travelling clothes and into our uniforms for a meeting in a classroom, where the schedule would be given, the expectations would be set, and the law, we learned, would be laid down…
+By the time we got there, we had just enough time to get out of our traveling clothes and into our uniforms for a meeting in a classroom, where the schedule would be given, the expectations would be set, and the law, we learned, would be laid down…

 We’d just gotten in and were thinking we were pretty cool for making it when we heard the sound of marching.